-MoDOT's long-range transportation planning initiative called Missouri Advanced Planning or MAP is almost complete and will identify the state's transportation vision.
-MAP will also help identify what the public expects of the state transportation system and goals for taking care of it.
-It will identify the values that guide needs and project prioritization for the next several years.
+MoDOT's long-range transportation planning initiative called Missouri Advanced Planning or MAP is complete and identified the state's transportation vision.
+MAP also helped identify what the public expects of the state transportation system and goals for taking care of it.
+Finally, it identified the values that guide needs and project prioritization for the next several years.

-The vision will be Missouri's ideal transportation system as identified by Missourians.
-However, it's unlikely that Missouri can afford all the components of the ideal system, so MAP will also include policies and goals, and a fiscally constrained strategy for achieving the highest-priority components of the transportation vision within an agreed upon timeframe.
-This requires working with planning partners and citizens to determine where Missouri's transportation dollars should be spent.
+The vision is Missouri's ideal transportation system as identified by Missourians.
+However, it's unlikely that Missouri can afford all the components of the ideal system, so MAP also included policies and goals, and a fiscally constrained strategy for achieving the highest-priority components of the transportation vision within an agreed upon timeframe.
+This required working with planning partners and citizens to determine where Missouri's transportation dollars should be spent.